World number one Scheffler sets US Open target

 A blustery Brookline Country Club in Boston made for tougher scoring conditions than on Thursday, with just eight players shooting under par scores from the early starters.

-Brooks Koepka matched Scheffler's round of 67 to sit on level par respectively, and is well in touch given how tightly packed the field is.
+Brooks Koepka matched Scheffler's round of 67 to sit on level par, and is well in touch given how tightly packed the field is.

 - Follow live text commentary from round two of the US Open